laigroup/PSE/README.md

 mkdir build && cd build
 cp ../scripts/build.sh .
 chmod u+x build.sh
-./build.sh  ## if you want to build a single tool, please use "./build.sh toolname" insteadc
+./build.sh
 ```

 ## Usage

 ### Using Binary

-Use "PSE --help" to see the usage of the toolkit.W
+Use "PSE --help" to see the usage of the tool.